leandroromn/WelcomeAboard/README.md

 ```ruby
 pod 'WelcomeAboard'
 ```
-After added the line to your Podfile, run the command in terminal:
+Then, run the command on terminal:
 ```bash
 $ pod install
 ```